Reviewing Eargo (EAR) and Its Competitors

-Eargo (NASDAQ: EAR) is one of 40 public companies in the “Surgical appliances & supplies” industry, but how does it weigh in compared to its competitors?
-We will compare Eargo to related companies based on the strength of its earnings, dividends, profitability, institutional ownership, risk, analyst recommendations and valuation.
+Eargo (NASDAQ: EAR) is one of 40 publicly-traded companies in the “Surgical appliances & supplies” industry, but how does it contrast to its competitors?
+We will compare Eargo to related companies based on the strength of its dividends, earnings, risk, valuation, analyst recommendations, profitability and institutional ownership.

+This table compares Eargo and its competitors revenue, earnings per share (EPS) and valuation.

-This is a summary of recent ratings and target prices for Eargo and its competitors, as reported by MarketBeat.com.
+This is a summary of recent recommendations for Eargo and its competitors, as provided by MarketBeat.

 |Sell Ratings